Not Your Grandma's Sherry—Delicious Food Pairings With Dry Sherry

 Antonio from the historic Hotel Alfonso XIII in Seville, Pouring a refreshing Fino sherry to enjoy before dinner with olives, potato chips and marcona almonds.
 Fantastic!!

-Below are some delicious food pairings I savored with dry sherry in Andalucia.
+Below are some delicious food pairings I savored with dry sherry while in Andalucia.

 A bit of fish with garlicky, juicy tomatoes makes for a delicious snack in Jerez.